 Here’s a list of features that are not working.

 Apparently it is working, but Apple just blocked me from using it on this device.
 People say if you call support they can unlock it for you, but you have to make it up to “Senior Advisor”.
 The lower level support lady started mentioning serial number verification before transferring me.
 I got spooked and decided not to mess with messages.

 When I woke my PC from sleep mode the graphics driver went crazy.
 I disabled sleep mode and haven’t had a problem since.

 When I try to shut down from MacOS it reboots instead.

 Here’s my hackintosh and Macbook Pro geekbench scores.
-Component for component the hackintosh is much cheaper, but when you factor in the time spent getting this to work it’s more like a $5000 hackintosh.
+Component for component the hackintosh is much cheaper, but when you factor in the time spent getting this to work its more like $5000 hackintosh.